ABC20-025/ABC20-025/README.md

 - 👋 Hi, I’m Betty Precious Muringwa!
 - 👀 I’m interested in database management and backend developement.
 I'm currently working on my frontend development skills.
 - 🌱 I’m currently doing a science degree in Applied Business Computing.
-I've acquired skills in HTML, CSS, JavaScript, C# .Net frameworks and SQL, SQL/PL.
+I've acquired skills in HTML, CSS, C# .Net frameworks and SQL, SQL/PL.
 - 💞
-- 📫 How to reach me: email: bettymuringwa97@gmail.com
+- 📫 How to reach me:

 This is my first website creation.
 <!---